Jean Ker, Countess of Roxburghe: Countess of Roxburghe

 She married Robert Ker, 1st Lord Roxburghe (later created Earl of Roxburghe), on 3 February 1614; the wedding was celebrated at Somerset House and attended by the king and queen.
 There was a masque Hymen's Triumph written by Samuel Daniel.
 John Chamberlain had heard that the queen would pay for the festivities and a "Masque of Maids, if they may be found", but no more than £500 for a wedding-gown and a marriage bed because "her maid Drummond is rich enough otherwise, as well in wealth as in virtue and favour."
 The wedding feast and Daniel's masque was said to have cost the queen £3000, and it was an opportunity for her to show off the recent refurbishment of Somerset House.
 The masque and its setting in a courtyard of the palace on the Strand was described by the ambassador of Savoy, Giovanni Battista Gabaleone.

 There was a reception with a play on the day after for the Lord Mayor of London, Thomas Myddleton and the aldermen.
 There was another celebratory feast on 16 February.
 The Earl of Rutland gave a wedding present of a gilt bowl and cover and a pair of candlesticks worth £61.
+According to the Earl of Shrewbury, King James planned to officially rename Somerset House as Denmark House at the wedding.

 After her marriage she continued to sign letters as "Jane Drummond".
 She would not have styled herself "Jean Ker".
 In early modern Scotland married women did not usually adopt their husband's surnames.

-An Italian poet at the court of Denmark, Antonio Galli or Gatti wrote sonnets in her praise.
 Anne of Denmark had a version of her portrait at Oatlands.
 Mary Seton, the former maid of Mary, Queen of Scots, wrote to her in September 1614.
+Alexander Seton, 1st Earl of Dunfermline, wrote to her to 1614, asking John Murray to deliver the letter to "my Lady Roxbrough, my sister".

 She was with the queen during her illness at Greenwich Palace in May 1615.
 She wrote to her husband on 10 May 1615 that he was to thank the king for the letter, and that the physician Theodore de Mayerne was writing to the king with details of the queen's sickness.
 Anne's foot was swollen and she had been sitting a chair all day long.

 In July 1615 she was bought a white gelding horse for £16-10s in place of her old grey horse which was blind and lame.
 In March 1616 King James gave her £3000 in recognition of her long service to the queen.
 In January 1617 she was godmother to Elizabeth Gordon, daughter of Sir Robert Gordon of Gordonstoun and Louisa Gordon whose mother Geneviève Petau de Maulette is said to have taught French to Elizabeth of Bohemia.
 The other godparents were the Earl of Hertford and Lucy Russell, Countess of Bedford.